-HNC Certificate/Johns Hopkins SAIS Master of Arts MA - 2-2.5 years (full-time)
+HNC Certificate/Johns Hopkins SAIS Master of Arts MAIR - 2-2.5 years (full-time)

 Students in this combination program complete an HNC Certificate in Chinese and American Studies in Hopkins-Nanjing Center and then continue their studies toward their MA in the Washington DC campus with a semester option in SAIS Europe.
 Mandarin proficiency is required prior to entering HNC study.
 (Offered in Hopkins-Nanjing Center and Washington DC)

 Diploma in International Studies - 1 year (full-time)

 Students who complete two semesters of full-time study in SAIS Europe receive a diploma certifying that accomplishment.
 Although most students go on to complete their MA at the Washington DC campus during the second year of study, this certification of graduate course work in international relations is particularly useful for those who already hold or are earning a masters degree at one of our European partner universities.
 (Offered in SAIS Europe)

 Doctor of International Affairs (DIA)- 2-3 years (full-time or part-time)